Settings

 (Not justifying, but considering figures like Strom Thurmond had no problem remaining in office despite issues arguably more human adjacent it does not surprise me.)

-• fhdkweig 5 months ago
+• fhdkweig a year ago

 Strom Thurmond was repeatedly reelected because of what he did, not despite it.
 His constituents really liked what he did.

-• popularrecluse 5 months ago
+• popularrecluse a year ago

 Satanic panic kind blew it up into something it wasn't.